What Is a User Agent?#

 Few browsers allow you to set the User-Agent

 on the fly, but most allow you to set it at the start of a session.
-See below for details.
+See the table of supported browsers below for details.

 For a Session#